Irit Lillian

-Irit Lillian (אירית ליליאן; born 1962, in Rehovot, Israel) is the Israeli Ambassador to Turkey.
+Irit Lillian (אירית ליליאן; born 1962, in Rehovot, Israel) is a former Israeli diplomat, who served as the Israeli Ambassador to Turkey and the Ambassador to Bulgaria.

-When Naftali Tamir was recalled as Ambassador to Australia, Lillian became the Acting Ambassador.
+When Naftali Tamir was recalled as Ambassador to Australia, Lillian became the Chargé d'affaires.

-During her military service, Lillian was a producer and an editor in the IDF radio station (Galei Tsahal).
+During her military service, Lillian was a producer and an editor in the Israeli Army Radio station Galei Tsahal.
 She earned a B.A in Archaeology and Egyptology from the Tel Aviv University and M.A in Eastern and Western Studies in the HUJ.

 Lillian joined the Israeli Ministry of Foreign Affairs in 1986.
-She was appointed as the Israeli Ambassador to Turkey and ultimately served as the charge d'affaires at Ankara Embassy.
+She was appointed the Israeli Ambassador to Turkey and ultimately served as the charge d'affaires at Ankara Embassy.